windytan/redsea/README.md

 ### Live decoding with rtl_fm

 ```
-rtl_fm -M fm -f 87.9M -l 0 -A std -p 0 -s 228k -F 9 | ./src/redsea
+./rtl-rx.sh -f 87.9M
 ```

 The `-f` parameter sets the station frequency.
-Note that `rtl_fm` will tune a bit off, this is normal behavior.
+Note that `rtl_fm` will tune a bit off; this is expected behavior.

 ### Decoding a pre-recorded signal with SoX